Mixed Numeral Calculator

 1. Take the fraction part (e.g., 48).

-2. Find the GCD of numerator and denominator → GCD(4, 8) = 4.
+2. Find the GCF of the numerator and denominator → GCF(4, 8) = 4.

-3. Divide both: 4÷4 = 1, 8÷4 = 2 → 12.
+3. Divide both by the GCF: 4 ÷ 4 = 1, 8 ÷ 4 = 2 → 12.

 4. Recombine with the whole number → .